Professional Pilot Frequently Asked Questions

 • Training Devices: R22, R44, Elite TH22 Simulator

-• Ratings required for graduation: Private, Instrument, Commercial, CFI, CFII
+• Ratings required for graduation: Private, Instrument, Commercial, CFI, and CFII

 History of Excellence: